StarlangSoftware/SentimentAnalysis-CPP/README.md

 	git clone <your-fork-git-link>

-A directory called DataStructure will be created.
+A directory called SentimentAnalysis will be created.
 Or you can use below link for exploring the code:

 	git clone https://github.com/starlangsoftware/SentimentAnalysis-CPP.git